JazzMaster/LazGFX/README.md

         2) To take old code, help you execute it, learn form it, and move forward.

         3) To teach you -
-		so that you can code with or in competition to- my code.
+		so that you can code with or in competition to- ME.

+        4) Try to fix flaws in the old BGI (FPC team is tackling this) and add new features.

 #### Where is the application?